 - Poke any remaining visible air bubbles with a toothpick.
 Let the sheets of macarons rest for 30 minutes minimum (this time will vary depending on temperature and humidity), until the tops of the macarons have formed a skin, are slightly dull, and can be gently touched without making your fingers sticky.

 - Bake one pan at a time for 17 minutes.
 The macarons should develop feet and lose their sheen.
 If your oven does not bake evenly, rotate the pan halfway through baking.
-To check if the macarons are done, gently press down and slightly sideways onto the top of a macaron.
+To check if done, gently press down and slightly sideways onto the top of a macaron.
 If the top does not move, it is finished.
 If the top sinks or slips to the side, bake for an additional minute and test again.

 - Remove from the oven and cool on a rack on the baking sheet.
 When fully cooled, remove from the parchment.
 If macarons stick, place pan in the freezer for 5 to 10 minutes and then try again.